 Processed meats are made by drying, salting, curing, or smoking meats to enhance their flavor, texture, and shelf life.
 Bacon, deli meats, sausage, and jerky are some common types of processed meats.

 High sodium foods are not ideal for people with kidney disease and diabetes because excess sodium can significantly strain the kidneys.
-This may raise your blood pressure and cause fluid buildup in places such as your ankles and around your heart and lungs (
+This may raise your blood pressure and cause fluid buildup in places like your ankles and around your heart and lungs (

 Processed meats are high in sodium, which can significantly strain your kidneys.
 Instead, choose lean, skinless cuts of meat and enjoy them in moderation.